xemxav/push_swap/README.md

 ## Key take away:

-This project gave me a good understanding of different sorting algorithm and was an introduction to algorithm complexity.
+This project gave me a good understanding of different sorting algorithm like insertion sort and was an introduction to algorithm complexity.

-I used an insertion sort for list of numbers bigger than 50.

 ## Project description :